tuuliahy/Cybersecurity/README.md

   ***1 hour in total***

 **17.11.2024**
 - Doing the task "The Booking system project → Phase 1"  _3h_
+- I did the code for the registration page and I had quite many problems to get the registration page to work.

   ***3 hours in total***

 **18.11.2024**
 - Continuing the task "The Booking system project → Phase 1"  _3h_
+- I mainly did the some fixies to my codxe because the data wasnt't saved to database even the registration was done succesfully.
 -   ***3 hours in total***

  **19.11.2024**
 - Finishing the task "The Booking system project → Phase 1" and same time watching the "Fixing the issues" recording _2h_
+- I did the validation for username (email-form) and for password (to be at least 8 characters long).
+After that the Zap didn't find so many threats and only a three username was added to the database (before that it was so many).
 -   ***2 hours in total***